Mount Kilimanjaro seen from a distance with animals in foreground

 We cover each of the things to consider about Kilimanjaro safety in-depth in How we keep you safe on Kilimanjaro.

 Please remember that the purpose of this article is not to scare you, but to keep you well informed.
-At Follow Alice, our top priority is your safety.
-We want you to know how to climb Kilimanjaro and how to do it in the safest way possible.
+At Follow Alice, your safety is our top priority.
+We want you to know how to climb Kilimanjaro and ho

 It is safe to climb Kilimanjaro, but only when you are educated on the risks.
 It's a challenge, but that's what it's all about, right!?